2001–02 Sacramento Kings season

-In their first trip to the Western Conference finals, the Kings faced off against the 3rd-seeded and 2-time defending NBA champion Los Angeles Lakers, who were led by Kobe Bryant and Shaquille O'Neal.
-The Kings would take a 3–2 series lead over the Lakers, but went on to lose the final two games in one of the most controversial playoff series in NBA history; Game 6 was the most controversial game of the series with the calls made by the referees, and with the Lakers winning, 106–102 at the Staples Center.
-The Lakers would then go on to defeat the New Jersey Nets in four straight games in the 2002 NBA Finals, winning their third consecutive NBA championship.
+The Kings-Lakers series of the Western Conference Finals was one of the most controversial NBA playoff series in history; Game 6 at the Staples Center was the most controversial game of the series, with the calls made by the referees against the Kings, and with the Lakers winning the game, 106–102 to even the series.
+The Lakers would then go on to defeat the New Jersey Nets in a four-game sweep in the 2002 NBA Finals, winning their third consecutive NBA championship.